yakovbeder/aap/caac/README.md

 For issues:
 1. Check playbook output for error messages
-2. Verify controller credentials are correct
+2. Verify controller credentials are correct:
+   - Ensure `controller_password` matches the value from `aap-controller-admin-password` secret
+   - Verify the secret exists: `oc get secret aap-controller-admin-password -n aap`
 3. Ensure exported files are in the correct format
 4. Verify ansible.controller collection is installed